 Culture eats strategy for breakfast.
-As an employer you want supervisors who can complete a risk assessment but who can take responsibility for the implementation of your controls.
-Our online course is a easy way to get your supervisors to go on a journey from learning how to complete a risk assessment all the way to understanding their responsibilities and owning them.
+As an employer you want supervisors who can not only complete a risk assessment, but can also take responsibility for the implementation of your controls.
+Our online course is an easy way to get your supervisors to go on a journey, learning how to complete a risk assessment all the way to understanding their responsibilities and owning them.

-As an employer, manager, or someone who is responsible for health and safety in your workplace, you probably know that Risk Assessment is an important process that you have to take seriously.
-The question is, how does it work in practice, and how can you make sure that you are doing everything you can to keep your workplace safe and compliant with the law?
+As an employer, manager, or someone who is responsible for health and safety in your workplace, you probably know that risk assessments are an important process you need to take seriously.
+The question is, how does it work in practice, and how can you make sure that you are doing everything you can to keep your workplace be safe and compliant with the law?

-You might be trying to understand what Risk Assessment is all about, and how it applies to your workplace.
-Basically, Risk Assessment is an evaluation of the health and safety needs and procedures of your business, and will help you make sure you are doing the best to maintain a healthy working environment.
+You might be trying to understand what a risk assessment is all about, and how it applies to your workplace.
+Basically, risk assessments are an evaluation of the health and safety needs and procedures of your business and help you ensure you are maintaining a healthy working environment.

-It’s a positive and proactive way of making sure that you are aware of What is a Hazard, the risks involved in your work, who you are protecting, and what Risk Assessment Control Measures are, or should be, in place to make sure things run safely and smoothly.
+It’s a positive and proactive way of ensuring you are aware of the hazards, the risks involved in your work and what control measures should be in place to make sure things run safely and smoothly.
 It’s also an efficient way of keeping a record of where you’re up to, for future reference.
-If you check and document your workplace health and safety systematically, you’ll be fine.
+If you check and evidence your workplace's health and safety you’ll be fine.

-Take a look at 5 Steps to Risk Assessment to get a straightforward overview of the general process.
-If your work involves some specific risks, you might also be interested in finding out about Fire Risk Assessment, Manual Handling Risk Assessment, and Working at Height Risk Assessment.
+Take a look at the '5 Steps to Risk Assessment' to get a straightforward overview of the general process.
+If your work involves some specific risks you might also be interested in finding out about a fire risk assessment, a manual handling risk assessment, and a working at height risk assessment.

-Your priority is protecting the health and wellbeing of the people you work with, including yourself, your staff and co-workers, and any visitors, clients, or members of the public that come into contact with your business.
-Risk Assessment is all about figuring out how best to go about this.
+Your priority is protecting the health and wellbeing of the people you work with, including yourself, any visitors, clients and or members of the public that come into contact with your business.
+Conducting a risk assessment is all about figuring out how best to go about this.

-Showing that you care about health and safety, and are prepared to invest the time, money, and effort into Risk Assessment will also benefit your reputation as a compassionate and professional employer.
-If your organisation has five or more employees, a formal Risk Assessment is a legal requirement, but even in a smaller business it is best practice to take a thorough approach to keeping your business safe and healthy.
-Taking action to prevent and minimise any harm happening to people will also help protect your business assets, reputation, and legal standing.
+Showing that you care about health and safety, are prepared to invest the time, money, and effort will demonstrate your reputation as a compassionate and professional employer.
+If your organisation has five or more employees, a formal risk assessment is a legal requirement, but even in a smaller business it is best practice to take a thorough approach to keeping your business safe and healthy.
+Morally, taking action to prevent harm coming to people is important.
+In doing so, it will also help protect your business's assets, reputation, and legal standing.

 First of all, don’t panic!
-There is plenty of help available to help you through the Risk Assessment process.
-If you follow the information available in these blogs, you can feel confident in making Risk Assessment a standard part of your business practice.
+There is plenty of help available to guide you through the process.
+If you follow the information available in the blogs, you will feel more confident in making risk assessments a standard part of your business process.

-Want to make sure that you get notified when we release my next article or video?
+Want to make sure that you get notified when we release an article or video?
 Then sign up below to join our tribe.
 You'll receive email notifications whenever we release new content plus you'll get access to insiders-only updates that aren't published on the site!